matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

 ## Background

-Currently, there is no standardized method in Matrix for server admins to communicate information directly within user clients.
+Currently, there is no standardized method in Matrix for server admins to communicate information directly within user clients in a passive way.
 While rooms can serve this purpose, they lack the persistence and prime visibility that many server administrators desire.
+Similarly, server-notices are aggressive notifications to users that can cause unnecessary noise, and are implemented as rooms.

 ## Proposal